aleee-ta/narma/README.md

 # NARMA ACIR VERSION CONTROL TOOL
-Narma is used for ACIR management and check differences.
+Nargo AciR MAnager is used for ACIR management and check differences.
 # USE
 `narma cache [nargo command]`    Cache ACIR from output of nargo\
 `diff [timestamp1] [timestamp2]` Check difference between ACIR's\